 Bitcoin’s value in the early days was just pennies.
-Now, Bitcoin is worth thousands of dollars.
-But many in the industry believe we’re still early, and that as new projects launch and crypto continues to gain mainstream adoption, the best is yet to come.
+Now, Bitcoin is worth tens of thousands.
+But many in the industry believe we’re still early and that as new projects launch and crypto continues to gain mainstream adoption, the best is yet to come.

 With about 20,000 crypto projects, it can be difficult to know which crypto to buy.
 The answer depends on your goals and risk tolerance.
 In this article, we’ll discuss strategies and cryptocurrencies to consider when building your portfolio.